fairuzakhdan/FairuzAkhdan/README.md

 # 👋 Hi, I'm Fairuz Akhdan
-💻 I am passionate about learning new technologies and exploring the world of software engineering, especially in web development.<br>🌱 Currently, I'm expanding my knowledge in JavaScript, Node.js, MongoDB, React, and other modern technologies.<br>🎯 My goal is to contribute to impactful projects while continuously improving my skills.<br>📚 I believe in lifelong learning and staying updated with the latest industry trends.<br><br>🚀 Interests<br>Web Development<br>Frontend Develpment<br>Backend Architecture<br>API Integration
+💻 I am passionate about learning new technologies and exploring the world of software engineering, especially in web development.<br>🌱 Currently, I'm expanding my knowledge in JavaScript, Node.js, MongoDB, React, and other modern technologies.<br>🎯 My goal is to contribute to impactful projects while continuously improving my skills.<br>📚 I believe in lifelong learning and staying updated with the latest industry trends.<br><br>🚀 Interests
+- Web Development
+- Frontend Development
+- Backend Architecture
+- API Integration

 ## 🌐 Socials: